The Chinese on Ebay again

 One of them was swollen.

 While taking off the top cap, an extremely powerful blow of gas came out.
-It was really frightening to see the energy of that blow out.
-That was very bad!
-The fucking thing could have exploded in my face, or cause a fire in my office, while charging over night.
-The gas smelled like Acetone.
-Which is a very well burning, and self inflaming if just hot enough.
+This was much more energetic as I expected.
+It was frightening to see the energy of that.
+I realized afterwards, it could have exploded in my face, or cause a fire in my house, while charging over night.

 So I wanted to see what's wrong with the safety valve.
 Pictured below here: